Have you been curious about prostate milking, but too afraid to ask? We'll help you decide if it's right for you.

 However, with a little patience to get through that first impression, you will feel more pleasure than awkward pressure like you have to urinate.

-As noted earlier, the prostate is surrounded by nerve bundles, and those nerve bundles are actually connected to the penis.
+As noted earlier, the prostate is surrounded by nerve bundles, and those nerve bundles are directly connected to the penis.

 Most men will tell you that the massaging motions will feel almost like you are stimulating your penis from the inside out.